sfradioclub/by-laws/By-Laws.md

 may be signed by the president.
 At the first meeting of the newly elected Board of Directors, they shall set a monetary amount for expenditures which does not need prior authorization by the Board of Directors or the general membership; this amount shall be ratified by the general membership at the next meeting.
-1. To keep the corporate seal and blank certificates of membership, and shall affix said corporate seal to all papers requiring a seal.
+1. To keep the corporate seal, and shall affix said corporate seal to all papers requiring a seal.
 1. To keep all proper and necessary books showing the status of members.
 1. To prepare and file all governmental documents, including corporate statements and tax returns, etc.